USDAForestService/fs-open-forest-platform/frontend/src/assets/content/shoshone/contact-information/contact-us.md

 You can buy Christmas tree permits in person all year long at all Shoshone ranger district offices.
-Each district office is open Monday - Friday, 8 a.m.-4:30 p.m.
+Each district office is open Monday - Friday, 8 a.m. - 4:30 p.m.
 Call first to make sure someone is available to sell permits.

+### Supervisor's Office
+808 Meadowlane Ave.
+Cody, WY 82414

+(307) 527-6241

 ### Washakie Ranger District
 333 Highway 789, South